usds/us-forms-system/docs/building-a-form/adding-widgets-and-definitions.md

 ### Common widgets

-These common widgets are included in the schemaform by default.
+These common widgets are included in the us-forms-system by default.
 Set these widgets in a config file while building your form.
 Some are associated with particular schema types or formats.
-There are additional widgets available, but the schemaform uses definitions they're included in, rather than just the field.
+There are additional widgets available, but the us-forms-system uses definitions they're included in, rather than just the field.

 To use a widget, set `ui:widget` for a field to the name of the widget.
 Widgets are located in [/src/js/widgets](src/js/widgets).